Practical Translation: English into Other Languages

-This module offers training in practical translation into English from a number of languages offered by SOAS including Arabic, Chinese, Persian, Turkish and Swahili.
+This module offers training in practical translation from English into a number of languages offered by SOAS including Arabic, Chinese, Japanese, Persian, Turkish and Swahili.
 Students are expected to take one language strand, but may take two.
 Other language options may be available.
-For these please contact the programme convenor Dr Yan Jiang 蔣嚴 蒋严
+For these please contact the programme convenor Professor Nana Sato-Rossberg.

 (Students in the Arabic strand must have Arabic and English language proficiency to the equivalent of ATCL Intermediate High level.)